lindeloev/mcp/README.md

 If you encounter these or other problems, don't hesitate to [raise a Github Issue](https://github.com/lindeloev/mcp/issues), asking for help or posting a bug report.

-# Notes on model comparison
-We can use the cross-validation from the `loo` package to compare the predictive performance of various models.
-We compute loo for each model and then compare them. the `mcpfit` objects have placeholders at `fit$loo` and `fit$waic`.
-You need not use them, but it's nice to keep things together.

-`loo::loo_compare`: The important thing is the `elpd_diff`/`se_diff` ratio.
-This is almost like a z-score, i.e., a ratio of 1.96 corresponds to 95% probability that `model1` (the first `loo` pass to `loo_compare`) has superior predictive accuracy.
-BUT, the `loo` developers have advised that it is probably too optimistic in practice, so that one should only begin taking it seriously if this ratio exceeds 5 [Citation needed].

 # Do much more